fabcamo/GeoSyn/README.md

 ## Output

-GeoSchemaGen outputs geotechnical cross-sections in both PNG and CSV formats, formatted to a size of 32x512 pixels to maintain a 1:16 ratio for length over depth.
+GeoSyn outputs geotechnical cross-sections in both PNG and CSV formats, formatted to a size of 32x512 pixels to maintain a 1:16 ratio for length over depth.
 This ensures computational efficiency and visual fidelity.

 ## Research and Contributions